anshpreetlayal/Introduction_to_statistics_Notes/README.md

 ## Contents

-### 1. Descriptive Statistics
+### Week 1: Introduction to Statistical Concepts
+- **Descriptive Statistics**
   - Explanation of central tendency measures (mean, median, mode) and variability measures (range, variance, standard deviation).
   - Visualization techniques such as pie charts, dot plots, bar graphs, histograms, box-and-whisker plots, and scatterplots.

-### 2. Inferential Statistics
-- Understanding statistical inference, hypothesis testing, estimation, and their applications in drawing conclusions from sample data.
-- Explanation of simple random sampling, stratified random sampling, and their importance in obtaining representative samples.
+### Week 2: Understanding Inference

-### 3. Measures of Error and Bias
+### Week 3: Measures of Error and Bias
-- Discussion on bias, chance error (random error), and their impact on data analysis.
-- Identification and explanation of sample biases including selection bias, non-response bias, and voluntary bias.

---- more to add
+### Week 4: Probability and Distributions

+### Week 5:

+### Week 6:

 ## How to Use